annasadka/portfolio/README.md

 # About Me:

-My name is Ania Sadka and I have recently embarked on career change journey in order to become a Software Tester, which is something I'm really passionate about.
-I am looking for a junior/trainee position in testing.
+Hi!
+My name is ania and I am 36 years old.
+I have recently embarked on a career change journey in order to become a Software Tester, which is something I am really passionate about.
+I am a reliable, responsible, and highly committed person who puts their heart and brain into every new challenge I face.
+I have a problem-solving attitude and a can-do mindset that helps me achieve my work targets and goals.
-In previous jobs, I have had the opportunity to work with people from different countries and different backgrounds, which has given me highly developed communication skills and empathy.
-I am also creative, thorough and have a problem-solving attitude.
-I'm excited to start a new chapter in my life.

 #  Courses & Workshops